Difference between HTML and XML

 Conclusion

 HTML and XML may look similar because both are markup languages and use tags for different purposes, like HTML uses tags to define and structure the content on the webpage.
 XML is used to store and transport data between different systems.
 HTML is mostly used by front-end developers for building user interfaces, and XML is more useful for backend developers in handling data and API.
-Understanding the difference between HTML and XML is important in web development.
+Understanding HTML vs XML difference is essential for web development and data management.
+HTML is ideal for creating web pages, while XML excels in storing and transferring structured data across systems.
+Knowing the difference between HTML and XML with examples helps developers choose the right tool for each task.

 XML vs HTML – FAQs